Skip to main content

 Get an inside look at Amsterdam canal culture on an authentic houseboat.

 Housed in a former cargo ship dating to 1914, the Houseboat Museum (Woonboot Museum) is the best place to go if you want to learn all about what it's like to live on a traditional Dutch houseboat.
-The boat features a mix of indoor exhibit areas with interactive video walls and outdoor spaces, including a green roof for growing flowers and veggies.
-The Houseboat Museum is situated in the historic Jordaan neighborhood, which itself is a great place to explore if you’re looking to immerse yourself in Dutch culture in Amsterdam.
+On the boat, you'll be able to explore the mix of indoor exhibit areas with interactive video walls and outdoor spaces, including a green roof for growing flowers and veggies.

 7. Slow down in the Oude Kerk (Old Church)